-Acquisitions - taking over another company
+Acquisitions - how to take over another company

 But with such a great opportunity does come risk.
 There’s no magic formula to guarantee a smooth ride, but with a considered approach you can keep the risks manageable.
 Here are the key steps to start you on that road.